emiyl/switch.cfw.guide/guide/blocking-updates.md

   nav: "side"
 ---

-These DNS settings must be set on every network you connect to {: .notice--info}
+These DNS settings must be set on every network you connect to.
+{: .notice--info}

 This will stop your Switch from downloading any future updates.
 Updates could patch future exploits, leaving you without access to homebrew in the future.